sifis-home/wp2-documents/wp2-deliverable-2.2/apis-labels.md

 Financial risks are related to operations that produce an expense.
 This kind of risk characterises APIs that lead to a monetary expense, either directly or indirectly.
-APIs that access user's "wallet" to place an order, e.g., to order food, or to pay a subscription fee, e.g., periodic renewal of pay-per-view services are examples of *direct financial risks*.
+APIs that access user's "wallet" to place an order, e.g., to order food, or to pay a subscription fee, e.g., periodic renewal of pay-per-view services, are examples of *direct financial risks*.
 On the contrary, with the term *indirect financial risks* we refer to those operations that generate an indirect monetary cost for the user.
 In other terms, APIs that affect energy consumption (electricity, gas, water, etc.) bring an indirect financial risk.
 Of course, the extent of the risk differs from API to API and, more in general, from device to device.